-Ian Midgley (Director/Cinematographer) is an independent filmmaker dedicated to empowering people through understanding and controlling their own lives.
-He has traveled extensively within American subcultures and joyfully spends endless hours working in immersive journalism and cinema verite.
-He has created content for Vice, Huffington Post, TakePart, Ableton, Jet Propuslsion Laboratories, and One Potato Productions among others.
+Ian Midgley (Director/Cinematographer) is a documentary and TV producer/director focused on telling stories from the fringes of society.
+He has traveled extensively within American subcultures working in immersive journalism.
+He has created content for Viceland, Discovery, Participant, History Channel, and Fox, among others.
 Emerson College taught him a few things and since then he has learned much from the brilliance of his friends and mentors, and the endless back-roads of the USA.

 Christina Heller (Executive Producer) is a journalist turned documentary filmmaker.
 She started in radio at 88.9FM WERS, where she won two AP Awards for her weekly politics program, You Are Here.
 She transitioned to television with MyTV New England and Al Gore’s Current TV, producing, shooting, editing and anchoring.
 She covered the 2008 New Hampshire primaries for both MyTV and Current TV, and was featured on Good Morning America as a commentator on Generation Y’s impact on the 2008 election.
 Her debut documentary, Libertopia, about the mass libertarian migration to New Hampshire, was featured on FOX Business, HuffPost Live, and NHPR.
 She currently lives in Los Angeles as a filmmaker and independent media advocate.